nnirror/facet/README.md

 All operations transform the datum and pass it on, with the exception of  `choose()` and `random()`, which can only be used as arguments to other operations, since they return a single number.

 ### Ending / formatting commands
 All commands must end in a semicolon.
-All commands should start on a new line, e.g:
+You can run multiple commands in a single line:
 ```
-k1 struct [1 0 0 0];
-s1 struct [0 0 1 0];
+k1 struct [1 0 0 0]; s1 struct [0 0 1 0];
 /* k1 triggers at beginning of each global phasor cycle, and
 s1 triggers halfway through */
 ```
-You can add tabs and newlines to your commands to help with formatting / clarity:
+And you can add tabs, newlines, and comments to commands. **Note: multiple newlines in a row denote different "blocks" of code, so multiple newlines should not be used in series for formatting purposes ** :

 ```
 midi note